The Importance of Financial Wellness for Teams in the Workplace

 1. Are we Paying a Living Wage?
 Ensure employees earn a wage that meets their basic needs and provides financial stability.
 The minimum wage is a government-set floor for the lowest amount an employer can legally pay staff.
 However, the minimum wage is separate from any meaningful cost-of-living metric.
 The "Living Wage" is the hourly rate that a full-time worker needs to earn to cover the costs of their family's basic needs where they live.
 Make sure that whatever you're paying is at least as much as the living wage.

 2. Do we Support Emergency Funds?
 To help your employees move out of the paycheck-to-paycheck cycle, provide education on the importance of an emergency fund. $500 is a good starting point, and it helps them work toward the research-backed 1-month of expenses for a more robust safety net.
-(Psst, start here by sharing this post and video about emergency funds).
+(Psst, start here by sharing this emergency fund post and video).
 Even better, incentivize emergency savings by offering bonuses or automatic savings account enrollment.

 3. Are We Helping Employees Invest in Retirement?
 Provide retirement contributions to a tax-advantaged plan such as a 401k or 403b.
 While incentivizing employees to put their own money into retirement is great, remember that many employees might not be at a place where they can contribute yet.
 Try something like a small amount you fund for everyone, and then incentivize again with a match.
 For example, everyone gets $100 per month in a retirement account and get 3% matching if they contribute 3% of their paycheck to their retirement plan.